Business adviser

 Work experience

-Local government, local enterprise partnerships, charities and social enterprises, such as the Prince's Trust, are good places to look for work experience.
+Local government, local enterprise partnerships, charities and social enterprises, such as King's Trust, are good places to look for work experience.
 While studying, find out what enterprise initiatives are available through your university and students' union.

 Find out more about the different kinds of work experience and internships that are available.